bluerose77/bluerose77/README.md

 ### Hi there 👋

-I am currently learning to become a future front-end developer.
+I am currently learning to become a front-end developer.
 Nice to meet you!!

 <!--
 **bluerose77/bluerose77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.